Skip to main content Skip to accessibility

 The term ‘marriage celebrant’ includes:

-• an Authorised Civil Celebrant who will perform civil marriages
+• an 'Authorised Civil Celebrant' will perform civil marriages

-• an Authorised Religious Official who will perform marriage in accordance with their religious rites
+• an 'Authorised Religious Official' will perform marriage in accordance with their religious rites

-Civil marriage celebrants must perform the marriage of same-sex couples and must officiate civil partnership conversions.
+Civil marriage celebrants must perform the marriage of same sex couples and must officiate civil partnership conversions.

-Apply to be an Authorised Civil Celebrant
+Apply to become an Authorised Civil Celebrant

-Complete an application form and return it to us.
+Once you have read the above, you need to complete an application form and return it to us.

 Assessment